abertschi/water-me/README.md

 ```

 ### Install
-Download the APK in the [Release Section](https://github.com/abertschi/water-me/releases).
-Alternatively, download the artifact of the latest commit from the [Build APK Action](https://github.com/abertschi/water-me/actions/workflows/build.yml) (select latest successfull build, and download the APK under 'Artifacts'.
+Download the APK in the [Release section](https://github.com/abertschi/water-me/releases).
+Alternatively, download the artifact of the latest commit from the [build APK action](https://github.com/abertschi/water-me/actions/workflows/build.yml) (select latest successfull build, and download the APK under 'Artifacts'.
 This requires a Github Account).

 ### License
 GPL v3